Maiyingu Marragu (Blackfellows Hand Cave) Near Lithgow

 Blue Mountains waterfalls

-Some of these waterfalls are very popular and easy to find, but there are also various waterfalls and cascades hidden in valleys and canyons where most tourists don’t go.
+Some of these waterfalls are very popular and easy to find, but there are also various waterfalls and cascades hidden in valleys and canyons where tourists don’t go.

 Read more